 You must have sufficient income to repay your credit card balance, especially if you’re under age 21.
 The income you put on your credit card application must be your own: you can’t use the income of your parents, spouse, or other household members to qualify for a credit card unless you have reasonable access to that money.

-Income limits vary depending on the credit card, but you must make at least enough money to repay your credit card balance each month.
-The higher your income, the better chance you have at getting approved for a credit card even though you don't have a credit score.
+Income limits vary depending on the credit card, but you'll need to make at least enough money to repay your credit card balance each month.
+The higher your income, the better chance you have at getting approved for a credit card.

-Pre-qualifying for a credit card doesn’t guarantee approval.
-Other factors – like your income – could cause you to be denied for a credit card that you’ve pre-qualified for.
+Prequalifying for a credit card doesn’t guarantee approval.
+Other factors such as your income could cause you to be denied for a credit card for which you’ve been prequalified.

 Get a Student Credit Card

 If you’re a student, you may qualify for a student credit card.
-These cards are designed for college students who may not have a large income or a credit history.
+These cards are designed for college students who may not have enough income or credit history.
 To qualify, you may have to provide proof that you're enrolled in a qualified college or university.
-Choose carefully.
-Some student credit cards have high interest rates and lots of fees.

 Apply for a Store Credit Card